 Always give as much food as the baby wants.
 Use your own expressed breast milk, donor breast milk and/or commercial infant formula.
 Any left-over milk can be stored in the fridge for the next time.
 Do not leave it out on the counter.

-All bottles and breast pumps equipment need to be washed carefully with soap and water, before being drained dry.
+All bottles and breast pump equipment need to be washed carefully with soap and water before being drained dry.
 Unless you have a premature or sick baby, nothing needs to be sterilized.